jalandis/orchestration-test-spike/README.md

 The orchestration of containers requires a separate system than what we are currently looking at here.

-Theoretically VM's may be automatically provisioned depending on the needs of requirments containers.
+Theoretically VM's may be automatically provisioned depending on the needs of required containers.
 These could then also be destroyed automatically to produce an immutable system.